subhamks007/EAS-503-mkZia/week8/week8.md

 ```

-When you create a table that has an `INTEGER PRIMARY KEY` column, this column is the alias of the `rowid` column.
+When you create a table that has an `INTEGER NOT NULL PRIMARY KEY` column, this column is the alias of the `rowid` column.
+It uniquely defines a record/row.

 ```
 .headers ON
 DROP TABLE Teachers;

 CREATE TABLE Teachers (
-   TeacherId INTEGER PRIMARY KEY,
+   TeacherId INTEGER NOT NULL PRIMARY KEY,
    TeacherName  TEXT NOT NULL
 );
 INSERT INTO Teachers ('TeacherName') VALUES ('John Smith');